 The brothers and sisters return back to the Jagannath Temple after a stay of 9 days at their aunt’s place.
-This is known as ‘Bahuda yatra’.
+This is known as ‘Bahuda Yatra’.
 This marks the end of the vacation of the Gods.

 After they return, the chariots are kept in front of the Puri – Jagannath temple while preparations are made for a royal look of the Gods.
 “Suna Besa” is the form Lord Jagannath takes up along with his brother and sister.
-In this ritual, they are mounted with huge amounts of Gold jewellery and clothes made of Gold.
+In this ritual, they are mounted with huge amounts of Gold jewelry and clothes made of Gold.
 It is believed that whoever sees the Lord in Suna Besa gets free of all his bad Karmas.

 Then comes’ the very significant Niladri Bije.
 This is really interesting as it is all about the continuation of the fight between Lord Jagannath and Goddess Laxmi.

 Here ends the enormous car festival of the Gods.
 This is a significant event in the entire state(Odisha) that is witnessed by numerous tourists both foreigners and Indians.
-During the famous Jagannath Rath Yatra Puri is colored in the most vivid hues of sheer joy & enjoyment and is flocked with devotees who wish to pay their honour to the deities and seek their blessings.
+During the famous Jagannath Rath Yatra Puri is colored in the most vivid hues of sheer joy & enjoyment and is flocked with devotees who wish to pay their honor to the deities and seek their blessings.

 How to visit Jagannath Rath Yatra Puri?

 By Air: The nearest airport to Jagannath Temple Puri is Biju Patnaik Airport, Bhubaneswar, which is around 60 km from Puri.
 The city is easily accessible from the airport to Rath yatra puri.
 You can easily rent a cab.
-This airport is well-connected with important cities of the India such as Delhi, Nagpur, Mumbai, Kolkata, Hyderabad, Visakhapatnam and Chennai.
+This airport is well-connected with important cities of India such as Delhi, Nagpur, Mumbai, Kolkata, Hyderabad, Visakhapatnam and Chennai.

 By Rail: Jagannath Temple Puri is the last stop on the East Coast Railway.
 Rath yatra puri is connected through direct express and other super-fast trains with important Indian cities such as Okha, Delhi, Tirupati, Kolkata, Mumbai, Ahmedabad and so on.

-By Road: Jagannath Temple Puri is easily connected with road through a good network of roads.
+By Road: Jagannath Temple Puri is easily connected with the road through a good network of roads.
 To Jagannath Temple from the bus stand near the Gundicha Temple, buses from Bhubaneswar and Cuttack are available after every 10-15 minutes.
-Mini buses for Konark are also available to Jagannath Temple, after every 20-30 minutes.
+Mini-buses for Konark are also available to Jagannath Temple, after every 20-30 minutes.
 Direct buses for Kolkata and Visakhapatnam are also available till Jagannath Temple.
 Renting a cab is another option.